 - Christine Arnold, MSN, CRNP received her diploma in Nursing from Harrisburg Polyclinic Hospital School of Nursing, BSN from Thomas Jefferson University and MSN Young Family Nurse Practitioner Track in 1993, and has worked at Penn State Milton S. Hershey Medical Center for more than 10 years.
 Areas of special interest include newborns and breastfeeding, pediatric weight management and adolescent health care.
 She is a member of Dauphin County Safe Kids, and Capital Area Head Start where she is a member of the Medical Advisor Board.
 When not at work, she can be found with her palomino gelding Quarter Horse, taking dressage lessons, or training her rescued mixed breed named Gracie.

-- Kathryn Crowell, M.D. graduated from Georgetown University School of Medicine in 1998 and completed her residency here at Penn State Hershey Medical Center.
+- Kathryn Crowell, M.D. graduated from Georgetown University School of Medicine in 1998 and completed her residency here at Penn State Milton S. Hershey Medical Center.
 Areas of special interest include developmental pediatrics, medical education and child abuse.
+Dr. Crowell is working with Dr. Duda to develop a consultative service for cases of suspected child abuse.
 She serves as an advisor for residents and students, and is involved in curriculum development for 3rd and 4th year medical students.
-With Dr. Duda, Dr. Crowell is developing a consultative service for cases of suspected abuse.
-She is married and has three children.
+Dr. Crowell is also one of our providers at our Camp Hill location.
+She is married and has children.

 - Susan Evitts, CPNP, MSN attended Nursing School at Lancaster General Hospital, received her BSN from Pennsylvania State University and her MSN from Villanova University.
-She has 13 years of experience in Pediatric Outpatient Care.
+She has 13 years experience in Pediatric Outpatient care.
 Susan has served over 11 years in the United States Air Force Nurse Corps, where she was the Pediatric Nurse Practitioner Consultant to the Air Force Surgeon General from June 2009 to January 2013.
-In her spare time, she enjoys gardening, cooking, and entertaining in her home, which she restored.
+Susan joined our team of providers in October of 2013, and is also a provider at our Camp Hill location.
+In her spare time, she enjoys gardening, cooking, and entertaining in her home.